kamanashisroy/shotodol/libs/plugin/README.md

 ![Pluginoid](dot_generated_pluginoid.svg)
 <img src="https://rawgit.com/kamanashisroy/shotodol/master/libs/plugin/dot_generated_pluginoid.svg"/>

-### Extension point or plugin space
+### Extension point or plugin spaces
+Extension points or plugin spaces are the names to locate a service or extension.
+Each plugin _space_ is a string.
+See [service locator](http://en.wikipedia.org/wiki/Service_locator_pattern).

 ### Extension
 _Extension_ is a way to associate your facility to a plugin space.
-Each plugin _space_ is a string.
 Suppose if you want to write a _command_ then you need to register an _extension_ in space named _'command'_ .
 All the extensions have an _act()_ method available for communication.
-See [service locator](http://en.wikipedia.org/wiki/Service_locator_pattern).

 ### Interface
 _Interface_ in an _extension_ is an _object_ returned by getInterface() method.
 You can type-cast this _object_(Replicable) into something that meet your purpose.
-Interface here allows better performance.
-Once a _plugin_ registers an _interface_ it is mapped when _rehash_ is done.
+Once a _plugin_ registers an _interface_, it is mapped when _rehash_ is done.
 For example, the commands module loads all the commands under the name space "command" and makes them available for user.
-See [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection).
+Notably, all the commands inherit M100Command class.
+This is an example of [design by contract](http://en.wikipedia.org/wiki/Design_by_contract).
+Interface here allows better performance than hooking technique.
+On the other hand, this kind of extensions implements the idea of [dependency injection](http://en.wikipedia.org/wiki/Dependency_injection).

 ### rehash
 Rehash is an event.
 This event is generated from [rehash command](../../core/commands/README.md#RehashCommand).
 It asks everyone to get the extensions from plugin name space and get the insterface for future use.
 Rehash is done normally after a module load or unload.
 (May be we need to do rehash when there is any change in plugin).